 The Metro board decided to shut down the escalators at the Foggy Bottom and Dupont Circle stations for one year so workers can replace them.
 The decision comes after a Metro escalator accident injured a four-year-old boy earlier this month at the U Street station.
 The boy got his foot stuck in the escalator and it took the Fire Department Technical Rescue Team six minutes to free him.
 The boy suffered a sprained toe in the incident.

 A spokesperson for the Metro board said replacing the Foggy Bottom and Dupont Circle stations is long overdue.
 The one year shut down will allow workers time to re-build the entire stairwells at both stations.
 The rehab is part of Metro’s $148 million, six-year repair plan.
 Metro plans to replace 144 escalators in the six years.

 Some riders agree the escalators need replacing, but think Metro should create a plan for riders before taking the escalators out of service.
 One rider commented that the only options are walking all the stairs or riding an overcrowded elevator.

 Contact a Washington, D.C. personal injury attorney if you suffer injuries while using the Metro.
-Kelly Fisher is an experienced Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, and she can represent you in a claim against the WMATA for your injuries.
+Kelly Fisher is an experienced Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson & DePaolis, and she can represent you in a claim against the WMATA for your injuries.